Linuxbrew/brew/share/doc/homebrew/Formula-Cookbook.md

     - `:optional` generates an implicit `with-foo` option for the formula.
       This means that, given `depends_on "foo" => :optional`, the user must pass `--with-foo` in order to use the dependency.
-    - `:run` can mean the dependency is only required at run, or it can be used to declare build dependencies such as `pkg-config` are needed during runtime as well, which will silence the audit warning. `:run` currently implies `:build` as well.
+    - `:run` can mean the dependency is only required at run, or it can be used to declare build dependencies such as `pkg-config` are needed at runtime as well, which will silence the audit warning. `:run` dependencies are currently available at build-time.
     - `:recommended` generates an implicit `without-foo` option, meaning that the dependency is enabled by default and the user must pass `--without-foo` to disable this dependency.
 The default